-At the end of Q3 2020, general government debt of the Republic of North Macedonia1 amounted to EUR 5,573.1 million, i.e. 51.5% of the projected GDP.
-Total public debt2, which includes the general government debt and the debt of public enterprises established by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje, amounted to EUR 6,571.5 million at the end of the third quarter in 2020, accounting for 60.7% of the projected GDP.
-Pursuant to the Law on Modifications and Amendments to the Law on Public Debt ("Official Gazette of the Republic of North Macedonia", no. 98/19, dated 17th May 2019), national definition of public debt is expanded, also covering the non-guaranteed debt of public enterprises established by the state or the municipalities, the municipalities in the City of Skopje and the City of Skopje.
-Thus, starting Q2 2019, public debt stock also includes non-guaranteed debt of the public enterprises.
+At the end of Q1 2022, general government debt amounted to EUR 6,113.4 million, i.e. 48.7% of the projected GDP.
+At the end of Q1 2022, total public debt, which includes the general government debt and the debt of public enterprises established by the state or by the municipalities, the municipalities in the City of Skopje and the City of Skopje, amounted to EUR 7,170.7 million, accounting for 57.1% of the projected GDP.

-Table I: Public Debt Trend
+Table 1: Public Debt Trend